-Department of Speech Communication (SPCM)
+William Fenna and Emily Rogers Department of Speech Communication (SPCM)

-Professor S. Phillips, Chair
+Professor S. Phillips, Chair R. Jones, Instructor

-Speech Communication, whether speaking to one person, in a small group, or to an audience, is both an art and a skill involving creativity, imagination, critical thinking, writing and interacting.
+Speech Communication, whether speaking to one person, in a small group, or to an audience, is both an art and a skill involving creativity, imagination, and critical thinking.
 The emphasis in all courses is on both theory and practice.